Reading time: 35 minutes

 Questions like “Why do they support your cause” or feedback surveys are excellent information that can be collected here.

 Emails also work well to gather progressive information.
-E.g. even if a prospect has not donated, but simply requested your newsletters, you can ask if they would like to be further involved with your organization.
+E.g. even if a prospect has not donated, but requested your newsletters, you can ask if they would like to be further involved with your organization.

 If they say yes, then the data can be sent to your CRM.
 You can then filter the positive responses and approach these leads for volunteering efforts.